 Rimmed baking sheet

 Room in your fridge (I think this is important to know ahead of time!)

-3 – Place a cast iron skillet on a large burner on your stove and set heat to medium-high.
+4 – Place a cast iron skillet on a large burner on your stove and set heat to medium-high and add oil.
 Do this right before the steaks are done in the oven.
-Add oil.
 When the skillet just begins to smoke, add your steaks, then the butter, garlic and herbs.
 You should hear and see a sizzle.
 Do not crowd the pan with steaks. (ps.
 This gets a little messy for your stovetop.)
 Cook on first side for about 2 minutes and leave it alone – no touching.
 Turn the steaks over.
-Using an oven mitt or thick kitchen towel, use the skillet handle to tilt the skillet to create a little pool of butter and aromatics.
+Using an oven mitt or thick kitchen towel, use the skillet handle to tilt the skillet to create a little pool of butter and aromatics herbs.
 Using a large metal spoon, baste the sizzling butter up on the steaks.
 Here is a helpful video.
 Turn the heat down a little if you think the steaks may be cooking quickly or the garlic might burn.

 It took me three or four times to get this really right.
 Practice!
 And get the best steaks you can afford.
 I love the butchers at Eddie’s of Roland Park and John Brown Butchery.
 I also highly recommend buying directly from wonderful local farmers like Liberty Delight Farms in Reisterstown and Grand View Farm in Forest Hill (near Fallston), both of which offer home delivery or in-person pick up at various times.
 Liberty Delight also has stands at area farmers markets in Baltimore and DC.
 Message them and they can have specific cuts ready for you to pick up.
 A few friends have recommended Harris Teeter because they have Prime cuts and I have also had good luck at Wegman’s.